threadi/external-files-in-media-library/readme.txt

 * Import them as real files instead of just linking to them in your media library.
 This allows you to import any amount files into your project.
 * Check their availability (only for HTTP connections) to ensure that the external files are actually available.
 * Configure, which users in your project are allowed to use the external files options.
-* Extract ZIP files into your media library.
+* Extract ZIP files from any external source into your media library.

 == Support for other plugins ==